Types of Muscular Dystrophy and Neuromuscular Diseases

 Age at onset

-Symptoms, rate of progression, and life expectancy
+Symptoms, rate of progress, and life expectancy

 Becker